awsdocs/amazon-ec2-user-guide/doc_source/EBSPerformance.md

 Verify that the read\-ahead setting now displays 2,048 by running the first command again\.

 Only use this setting when your workload consists of large, sequential I/Os\.
 If it consists mostly of small, random I/Os, this setting will actually degrade your performance\.
-In general, if your workload consists mostly of small or random I/Os, you should consider using a General Purpose SSD \(`gp2`\) volume rather than `st1` or `sc1`\.
+In general, if your workload consists mostly of small or random I/Os, you should consider using a General Purpose SSD \(`gp2`\) volume rather than an `st1` or `sc1` volume\.

 ### Use a modern Linux kernel<a name="ModernKernel"></a>